 For Ryan, who drove in many of the STRANA demos and races, this would be a change he could definitely live with.
 "It's just a lot of fun," he said.

-For more information about super trucks and other related topics, follow the links on the next page.
+For more information about super trucks and other related topics, follow the links below.

 Related HowStuffWorks Articles

 - Brookfield, Carl.
 British race truck driver.
 Personal correspondence.
 March 3, 2009.

 - Oliver, Stuart.
 British race truck driver and principal for Team Oliver.
 Personal correspondence.
 March 2, 2009.

 - Ryan, Michael.
 Stuntman and race driver.
 Phone interview.
 Feb.
 28, 2009.

 - Zandbergen, Cees.
 Dutch race truck driver.
 Personal correspondence.
 March 6, 2009.